Institution: College of the Holy Cross

-The assistant coach is responsible for assisting the women’s head coach with the development and competitiveness of a Division 1 program primarily by instructing student-athletes on track and field skills and techniques, assessing comprehension of skills and techniques, and preparing student-athletes for competition.
+The assistant coach is responsible for assisting the men’s and women’s head coaches with the development and competitiveness of a Division 1 program primarily by instructing student-athletes on track and field skills and techniques, assessing comprehension of skills and techniques, and preparing student-athletes for competition.
 The position is also responsible for the identification and recruitment of high-caliber prospective student-athletes.

 The assistant coach, as an acting representative for the College of the Holy Cross, the Patriot League and NCAA, must perform all duties in compliance and with consideration to the core values, rules and regulations of those entities.

 Provide individual and team instruction to student-athletes on:

 – techniques and methods required to demonstrate satisfactory performance in a safe manner

 – team concepts